Weißes Lamm Hallstatt Review: A Practical Stay for a One-Night Visit

 Arrival Moment

-We drove to Hallstatt from Salzburg, which already comes with its own learning curve.
+We drove to Hallstatt from Salzburg.

-Not at the door.
+But, not at the door.

 Kitchen straight ahead.